 He’s passionate about giving back

-Ya, he may be mega-rich, but Denzel doesn't just keep his wealth to himself.
-The actor is actively involved in philanthropy, especially when it comes to helping out Historically Black colleges and universities.
-In 2021, the Denzel Washington Family Foundation pledged $1 million to Wiley College, and he's also worked to raise money for the Boys & Girls Club of America for years, among other endeavors.
+Yeah, he may be mega rich, but Denzel doesn’t just keep his wealth to himself.
+The actor is actively involved in philanthropy, especially when it comes to helping out Historically Black Colleges and Universities.
+In 2021, the Denzel Washington Family Foundation pledged $1 million to Wiley College, and he’s also worked to raise money for the Boys & Girls Club of America for years, among other endeavors.
 Oh, and fun fact: He even covered the late Chadwick Boseman’s tuition at a prestigious summer theater program at the University of Oxford.

 So…what *is* Denzel Washington’s net worth?